All the other words the doctor said before this paled. It was this last word that mattered.

 - Mindset for Miracles – 30 Day Experience

 Award-winning author, speaker, and grief specialist Gary Roe is a compassionate and trusted voice in grief-recovery who has been bringing comfort, hope, encouragement, and healing to hurting, wounded hearts for more than 30 years.
-Click here to get a free excerpt of his new book, Comfort for Grieving Hearts.
-For more information visit Gary’s website below…
+Grab his free eBook, I Miss You: A Holiday Survival Kit, or download a free excerpt of Surviving the Holidays Without You.
+For more information, visit his website at the link below.